Skip to main content

 Why It Matters

-Many programmes fail to achieve results not because their theory is wrong, but because implementation is weak or inconsistent.
+Many programs fail to achieve results not because their theory is wrong, but because implementation is weak or inconsistent.
 Process evaluation detects these gaps early, when adjustments can still be made.
 It builds team understanding of what is working and what is not, enabling responsive management and problem-solving.
-Process evaluation is particularly valuable in complex contexts, with new programme models, or when implementation partners are learning to deliver quality activities.
+Process evaluation is particularly valuable in complex contexts, with new program models, or when implementation partners are learning to deliver quality activities.
 It bridges monitoring data (which tracks outputs delivered) and impact data (which measures outcomes achieved), explaining why results fell short or exceeded expectations.

 In Practice

-A financial literacy programme might conduct a process evaluation after six months that examines: Are training sessions being held at planned frequency and duration?
+A financial literacy program might conduct a process evaluation after six months that examines: Are training sessions being held at planned frequency and duration?
 Are the right facilitators delivering content?
 Are the intended beneficiaries participating?
 Are materials being taught in the intended sequence and depth?
 Are participants engaged?
 A process evaluation might find that classes are occurring but attendance is irregular, or that facilitators are skipping certain modules due to time pressure.
-This information would lead to adjustments — perhaps shorter modules, support for attendance barriers, or revised scheduling.
+This information would lead to adjustments - perhaps shorter modules, support for attendance barriers, or revised scheduling.
 Process evaluation uses qualitative methods (interviews, observation), quantitative monitoring data (attendance records, fidelity checklists), and program theory to examine implementation quality.

 Related Topics

-• Adaptive Management — Using evaluation evidence to adjust strategies
+• Adaptive Management: Using evaluation evidence to adjust strategies

-• DAC Evaluation Criteria — International standards for evaluation assessment
+• DAC Evaluation Criteria: International standards for evaluation assessment

-• Contribution Analysis — Method for understanding pathways from activities to results
+• Contribution Analysis: Method for understanding pathways from activities to results

 At a Glance